 Brita uses its recycled products to create a range of products, including toothbrushes, razor handles, and cutting boards.
 Any contaminants in the used filters are regenerated for alternative use.

 You can contact the manufacturer of your refrigerator water filter to know if they have a recycling program in place.
-If not, here are a few alternative options available for a wide range of filters.
+If they don’t, here is an alternative program that can cater to a wide range of filters.